-In the normal course of its operations, the Bank has various outstanding commitments and contingent liabilities such as guarantees, commitments to extend credit, etc., which are not reflected in the Banking financial statements.
+In the normal course of its operations, the Bank has various outstanding commitments and contingent liabilities such as guarantees, commitments to extend credit, etc., which are not reflected in the Banking financial statements [see Note 19 (h)].
 The Bank recognizes in its books any losses and liabilities incurred in the course of its operations as soon as these become known and quantifiable.

-As of December 31, 2020, the Bank's management believes that losses, if any, from the commitments and contingencies will not have a material effect on the Bank's financial statements.
+As of December 31, 2021, the Bank's management believes that losses, if any, from the commitments and contingencies will not have a material effect on the Bank's financial statements.